Back of House Staff | July 30, 2020, 01:31 PM CDT

 So you want to open a restaurant.
-We love that for you!
 We're sure you can’t wait to sign that lease and start decorating.
-But before—way before—you get to that point, you're going to need a business plan.
+But before — way before — you get to that point, you're going to need a business plan.

-Restaurants can be deceptively complex operations, and require a lot of different systems in place.
+Restaurants are complex operations and require a lot of different systems in place.
 A good business plan will help you think things through before you take the leap.
-Think of it as a very detailed manual of your business, in which you will be answering lots of your own questions (and, hopefully, investors' questions, too.)
+Think of it as a very detailed manual of your business in which you answer lots of your own questions (and, hopefully, investors' questions, too).

 Think of this as the cover letter for your restaurant.
-This should contain a summary of the business and anything that a financial institution or investors would need to know about the restaurant so they can give you money.
+This should contain a summary of the business concept and anything that a financial institution or potential investors would need to know about the restaurant.

 Remember: you are trying to sell your idea here, so make sure to tell the world why it’s such a good idea!
 If you don't need any investors, then a) good for you!
 And b) write this plan with other key audiences in mind: you, the city, the neighborhood, any potential listeners, and crucially, anyone who might object.